huggingface/datasets/templates/metric_card_template.md

 *Give examples, preferrably with links, to papers that have reported this metric, along with the values they have reported.*

 ### Examples
-*Give examples of the metric being used.
+*Give code examples of the metric being used.
 Try to include examples that clear up any potential ambiguity left from the metric description above.*

 ## Limitations and Bias
 *Note any limitations or biases that the metric has.*